chocolatey/choco/Scenarios.md

  * should not remove package from the lib directory
  * should not upgrade the package
  * should put the package in the lib bad directory

+#### when upgrading a package that is not installed

+ * should contain a warning message that it upgraded successfully
+ * should have a successful package result
+ * should install a package in the lib directory
+ * should install where install location reports
+ * should not have a rollback directory
+ * should not have inconclusive package result
+ * should not have warning package result

+#### when upgrading a package that is not installed and failing on not installed

+ * should contain a warning message that it was unable to upgrade a package
+ * should have an error package result
+ * should have expected error in package result
+ * should not have a successful package result
+ * should not have inconclusive package result
+ * should not have warning package result
+ * should not install a package in the lib directory

 #### when upgrading a package with a read and delete share locked file